 It is also possible to declare markers.
 Markers have no physical connection to the field.
 There are three types of markers, i.e. digitals, analogues and text.
 Functions for digital outputs can also be used for digital markers.
 This also applies to

-Visual Studio
+Installation hints Visual Studio

 The base for development of the applications is Visual Studio and VS Micro.
 Visual Studio is used for creating/maintenance of AFSM solutions.
 Below some installation hints for the software.
-Microsoft Visual Studio Community 2019 install (download installer from MicroSoft side) When installed,
+Microsoft Visual Studio Community 2019 install (download installer from MicroSoft site) When installed,

 Board behaviour